 In recent years, there was no doubting that The Velvet’s high-times had passed, though.
-This was evident in how run-down it had been allowed to become by its owners, The Liberty Entertainment Group — the washrooms were a nightmare, only to be entered in case of emergency!
+This was evident in how run-down it had become — the washrooms were a nightmare, only to be entered in case of emergency!
 Also, the crowds had dwindled down dramatically, which was quite noticeable the last Saturday night we’d been there last April.

 We’d also spent the last two New Year’s Eves there — here are some posts with pictures of the inside of the club : 2015, and 2014.